KaiMSR/dogbreeds/lab/ReadMe.md

-# Welcome to Azure Machine Learning service in a lab environmen
+# Welcome to Azure Machine Learning service in a lab environment

 This document provides the steps to get started using Azure Machine Learning services.